RobLoach/pntr_app/ADVANCED.md

 This is help for more advanced topics, with pntr_app.

 Before diving into this stuff, have a look at the [README](README.md) and get familiar with the basics, and make sure it doesn't already solve your user-case.
-For more device-specific targeting, check out [RECIPES](RECIPES.md).
+For more device-specific targeting, also check out [RECIPES](RECIPES.md).

 ### Backend Drivers